dgraph-io/dgraph-docs/content/dgraph-overview.md

 - [Badger](https://dgraph.io/badger) - Dgraph's custom built key-value store
 - [Ristretto](https://dgraph.io/ristretto) - Dgraph's custom built cache
-- Dgraph ([Repo Link](https://github.com/dgraph-io/dgraph)) - the methods and algorithms used to parse DQL (and now GraphQL) and act accordingly
+- [Dgraph](https://github.com/dgraph-io/dgraph) - the methods and algorithms used to parse DQL (and now GraphQL) and act accordingly

 External to the core of Dgraph you will find tools and communication clients.